Gussak/ArxLaetansMod/README.md

 ___

-__INSTALLING:__
+#__INSTALLING:__

 Extract each compressed package you want (and the respective setup package from https://github.com/Gussak/ArxLaetansModSetup) at the game folder.
 The setup package is important to create compatibility with Arx Fatalis/Libertatis and to keep the models work independent.
 As they are CC-BY they can be re-used and adapted to work elsewhere too if you want.
-The new mods' scripts found here will probably not fully work unless you merge/compile this branch: https://github.com/Gussak/ArxLibertatis/tree/ForArxLaetansMod
+The new mods' scripts found here will probably not fully work unless you merge/compile this branch: https://github.com/Gussak/ArxLibertatis/tree/ForArxLaetansMod.
+Obs.: The PR_... branches at https://github.com/Gussak/ArxLibertatis are meant to create pull requests to main Arx Libertatis project.
+They are all merged into ForArxLaetansMod branch already.

 TODO:OBS.: windows .bat files to create windows file links are WIP and still needs testing. createWindowsLinks.bat is not ready yet.

 ___

-__LICENSES__
+#__LICENSES__

 The licenses are inside each compressed package.

 ___

-__DevelopmentEnvironment__
+#__DevelopmentEnvironment__

 These models were prepared using these linux scripts (that may run on windows cygwin but were only tested on linux ubuntu 22.04, so I suggest using a VirtualMachine with minimal linux on it):